2016 - 2021 Princeton University

 2016 - National Science Foundation, Graduate Research Fellowship

 Tokita CK, Aslett K, Godel W, Sanderson Z, Nagler J, Tucker JA, Bonneau RA.
-(In Prep).
-Measuring and mitigating belief in misinformation at the scale of the social media ecosystem.
+(In Review).
+Measuring and mitigating misinformation at the scale of the social media ecosystem.

 Yuko U*, Kawakatsu M*, Tokita CK, Saragosti J, Chandra V, Tarnita CE*, Kronauer DJC*.
 (2021).
 Response thresholds alone cannot explain empirical patterns of division of labor in social insects.
 PLOS Biology. doi:10.1371/journal.pbio.3001269